clean-code

 Classes

-- Rather than having a single large class, you should split up your class into multiple larger classes.
+- Rather than having a single large class, you should split up your class into multiple smaller classes.

 - This is based on the single responsibility principle, which states that each class should be responsible for one purpose.